Year of Call: 1998

 Clerk: Nigel East

 Nuhu specialises in general crime, regulatory crime as well as immigration and nationality and is instructed to prosecute and defend.
 In 2019 he was appointed to List A of the List of Specialist Regulatory Advocates in Health and Safety and Environmental Law.
 This panel of specialist Counsel is administered on behalf of a number of different bodies including Natural Resources Wales, Health & Safety Executive, Environment Agency, Care Quality Commission, Office for Rail and Road and the Office for Nuclear Regulation.
-He is a Crown Prosecution Service Grade 3 Prosecutor.
-He is recommended in The Legal 500 2018 as a Leading Junior for his Public Law work, being noted as "a safe pair of hands for immigration matters" whilst previous editions had commented that he was "noted for immigration and nationality law cases" (2017) and that he was an expert in immigration matters" (2016).
+He is a Crown Prosecution Service Grade 3 Prosecutor and is recommended in The Legal 500 2018 as a Leading Junior for his Public Law work, being noted as "a safe pair of hands for immigration matters."
+Previous editions commented that he was "noted for immigration and nationality law cases" (2017) and that he was an expert in immigration matters" (2016).

 Reported cases that Nuhu has worked on include resisting two appeals against conviction in the Court of Appeal in R v Yaman & Yaman Crim.
 L. R. 896 (CA(Crim Div)); where an appellant was appealing a conviction for wounding with intent and his mother, a conviction for perverting the course of justice.
 The appeals were based on bad character evidence and self-defence but were dismissed.
 A further such reported case includes R v Craig Lewis and Shane Thomas EWCA Crim 2895 where he resisted an appeal against conviction in the Court of Appeal based on identification and multiple breaches of Code D of PACE.
 Nuhu also handled TD v Secretary of State for the Home Department Imm.
 A.R.
 569, an appeal involving the issue of ‘sole responsibility’ within the Immigration Rules in relation to children, entry clearance and family reunification.